Atrial Fibrillation Ablation

 What happens after ablation?

-- You will spend several hours in a recovery room.
+You'll spend several hours in a recovery room.

 your legs.
 This will help prevent bleeding.

-- Most people spend the night in the hospital.
+Some people spend the night in the hospital.

-- You may feel some chest tightness after the procedure.
+You may feel some chest tightness after the procedure.

 At home after the procedure: